walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * A Java Interface type declares methods but does not provide their implementations. e.g. Comparable, Map<K,V>, List<T>
     * Abstract class differs from interface in an important way - they can have instance variable, and they have concrete methods and constructors
     * A class can implement multiple interfaces, while only extend one abstract class
-    * All classes in an interface should be public (since they’re all abstract methods); while in an abstract class, you can have different access control to the methods
+    * All methods in an interface should be public (since they’re all abstract methods); while in an abstract class, you can have different access control to the methods
+    * In an interface, no need to use the "abstract" keyword
   * Method Overloading Vs Override
     * Method overriding is a run-time phenomenon that is the driving force behind polymorphism.
 Implement the inherited method in a different way
       * same signature as the inherited method